GTM go-to-market plan

 To reach the targets, we need to be able to go in with a game plan that pushes us closer to the goals every week.
 Read my blog on design thinking for growth to get started with problem definition by following an outside-in process.

-• Make the status of the partner GTM plan a line item on regular business, sales, and marketing reviews.
+• Make the status of the partner GTM a line item on regular business, sales, and marketing reviews.
 If you don’t, then you send the signal that it’s not important, and it’s most likely not getting done.

-How to Build The Plan
+How to Build an Actionable Partner GTM Plan

-Building the actual plan is quite simple once you have the pre-requisites taken care of.
+Building and executing the actual plan is quite simple once you have the pre-requisites taken care of.
 All you have to do is to follow the template and fill out marketing, sales, technical, and governance activities.

-Remember to create periodic gratification.
+Remember to create regular and early gratification.

 In the world of loyalty programs, it’s common to give customers options to redeem their points often even as they are working towards something bigger.
 That keeps then engaged with the program.